Benefit is decreased pain and to prevent further injury

 Rotate the sheet ends together

-When adequate compression, tuck the ends under and tie with a clamp
+When adequate compression, tuck the ends under and secure with a towel clamp

 Inaba and Herbert in Herbert (2014) EM:Rap 14(4): 10-11